Abstract

 beta = decay constant (gate effectiveness parameter)

-Empirical fit across 4 deployments:
+Internal fit across 4 deployment datasets:

 Deployment | R_0 | beta | R-squared